What is Alexandria’s Genesis?

 Fuchs heterochromic iridocyclitis

 Fuchs heterochromic iridocyclitis occurs when there is inflammation in the front of the eye.
-One of the parts that can be affected is the iris — the colored part of the eye that contains the pupil
+This can affect the iris — the colored part of the eye that contains the pupil.

 SEE RELATED: What is iridocyclitis?